dxc-technology/DXC-Industrialized-AI-Starter/README.md

 To know more about the contribution and guidelines please <a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/blob/master/CONTRIBUTING.md" target="_blank">click here</a>

 ### Reporting Issues
 If you find any issues, feel free to report them <a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/issues" target="_blank">here</a> with clear description of your issue.
+You can use the existing templates for creating issues.